rochus-keller/Luon/Readme.md

 Derived the syntax from Oberon+ and Micron and generated a parser using [the grammar](https://github.com/micron-language/specification/blob/master/Micron_Programming_Language.ebnf) and adopted the lexer from [the Micron project](https://github.com/rochus-keller/Micron).
 The parser is able to successfully read the ongoing Luon migration of the
 [Are-we-fast-yet benchmark suite](https://github.com/rochus-keller/Are-we-fast-yet/tree/main/Luon) (not yet commited).

+#### Status on October 15, 2024

+Adopted the AST infrastructure from Micron and extended the AST for full program coverage.
+Implemented a recursive descent parser (modified the one generated  by [EbnfStudio](https://github.com/rochus-keller/EbnfStudio)) which generates the AST.

 #### Precompiled versions